 To our big surprise, even the most difficult UFLLIB instances (e.g., those from KG of size 500×500 and 750×750), are easily solvable as qUFL's by our slim model.
-More precisely, all of M and KG instances can be solved to optimality in about half a minute or much less.
+More precisely, all M and KG instances can be solved to optimality in about half a minute or much less.
 The most difficult instance appears to be MT1 (of size 2000×2000) for which our slim model requires just 81.99 seconds.
 As a comparison, the same instance requires 4889.77 sec.s and 10675 branching nodes when given on input to our UFL code (linear case).
-This behavior is of course explained by the fact that, for a same input, the lower bounds are typically much tighter for qUFL than for (linear) UFL, so much fewer branching nodes are required.
+This behavior is of course explained by the fact that, for the same input, the lower bounds are typically much tighter for qUFL than for (linear) UFL, so much fewer branching nodes are required.

 A summary of the obtained results on KG instances (containing average values for each subclass of five instances) is shown in Table 5.
-More detailed results are reported in the Appendix.